wpmed/mdwiki-cacher/README.md

 - load-mdwiki-cache.py from May 17  2023
 - mk-combined-tsv.py from May 28  2022

-- These are in /srv2/downloads/mdwiki-cacher
+- These are in git repo /opt/mdwiki-cacher
-- These are branch 0.4
+- These are branch 0.5

 ### mdwiki-cacher.wsgi
 - Lives at http://offline.mdwiki.org